coatless-mac/r-macos-clang/README.md

 ## How do I use the installer?

-Download it from <http://go.illinois.edu/r-macos-clang-pkg>, open the installer by right clicking to bring up menu and selecting "Open".
+Download it from the project's [Release page](https://github.com/coatless-mac/r-macos-clang/releases/latest), open the installer by right clicking to bring up menu and selecting "Open".
 From here, navigate through it like a normal macOS installer.